 Opposers of fluoridation are skeptical of the claim that these highly toxic chemicals are rendered harmless in water and that the solubility is dependent on a number of factors, such as water alkalinity, total dissolved solids, and the amount and concentration of chemicals introduced.
 Opposers are hesitant to believe such claims and would rather avoid fluoridation altogether.

 Suspicion of ALCOA

-Opposers of fluoridation point to the involvement of ALCOA in the fluoridation discovery claiming that their actions are highly suspicious in the grand scheme.
-While most don’t deny the cavity-prevention benefits of fluoride, some find it strange that the company who discovered the link between fluoride and dental care is the same company who happened to have large quantities of synthetic fluoride ready to be disposed of.
+Opposers of fluoridation point to the involvement of ALCOA in the fluoridation discovery, claiming that their actions are highly suspicious in the grand scheme.
+While most don’t deny the cavity-prevention benefits of fluoride, some find it strange that the company that discovered the link between fluoride and dental care is the same company that happened to have large quantities of synthetic fluoride ready to be disposed of.

 EPA Changing Recommended Fluoride Levels

 In 2015, the US government set the new recommended amount of fluoride in public water systems to be no higher than 0.7 ppm, a 0.3 drop from the previous standard of 1 ppm.
 The official claim was that cases of fluorosis among children across the country remained relatively high, and the lowering of fluoride levels would mitigate these cases.
 Opposers of fluoridation claim that the government issuance of a lower threshold is evidence that the dangers of fluoridation are becoming more evident.

 In order to determine the amount of fluoride present in your water supply, a fluoride test will need to be conducted.
 Fluoride tests work by measuring the level of fluoride molecules in the water in parts per million, or ppm.
 The measurement ppm is also equivalent to milligrams per liter (mg/L).

 Tests can either be conducted by a water testing laboratory or with a personal testing device.